 Payments can be made in person, by mail, or online.
 Payments not received on time are subject to late fees.
 We accept:

 Any refunds issued as a result of reduced charges will be done via check in the student's name.
 However, if the original charge was paid by credit card we will process the refund to the credit card used to pay the charge whenever possible.
 In the event of "split" payments, a credit card will be refunded first.

 In-person payments can be made in the Student Accounts Office, Miller Building, Room 323, during "normal" or "summer" business hours, except for certain holidays when the office is closed.
 To ensure proper application of the payment, please have the remittance portion of the bill and picture identification with you.

 Mailed payments (checks only, please) must be received on or before the due date to avoid late fees.
 A postmark on or before the due date does not constitute evidence of having paid on time.
 Please do not mail credit card information.
 If you wish to pay by credit card please pay online (see below).

 Online payments are done via myRedDragon.
-You may pay by using a credit card or check account.
-If paying by check account you will need to provide your bank's routing number and your account number.
+You may pay by using a credit card or bank account.
+If paying by bank account you will need to provide your bank's routing number and your account number.
 Please see our How To Guides for directions on making online payments.

 Authorized Payers may make payments toward a student bill provided they have been granted access by the student.
 Such access is controlled by the student, using their myRedDragon account.
 This system allows non-students to make payments on a student's behalf without requiring the student's myRedDragon log on information.
 Please see our How To Guides for directions on setting up authorized payers.
 Once set up the following link is used by authorized payers when making a payment:

 International Payments.
-SUNY Cortland has partnered with peerTransfer in order to streamline the process of international payments. peerTransfer allows you to pay securely from any country and any bank, generally in your home currency.
+SUNY Cortland has partnered with Flywire in order to streamline the process of international payments.
+Flywire allows you to pay securely from any country and any bank, generally in your home currency.